dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 [!INCLUDE [data-bind-mount-vs-volumes](../../includes/data-bind-mount-vs-volumes.md)]

 Data bind mounts rely on the host machine's filesystem to persist the Azurite data across container restarts.
-The data bind mount is mounted at the `C:\Azurite\Data` on Windows (or `/Azurite/Data` on Unix) path on the host machine in the Azurite container.
+The data bind mount is mounted at the `../Azurite/Data` path on the host machine relative to the app host directory (<xref:Aspire.Hosting.IDistributedApplicationBuilder.AppHostDirectory?displayProperty=nameWithType>) in the Azurite container.
 For more information on data bind mounts, see [Docker docs: Bind mounts](https://docs.docker.com/engine/storage/bind-mounts).

 ### Connect to storage resources